rbmiao/k8s-spring-boot-update-method/README.md

 Command to login to the K8s cluster from Cloud Shell

 `gcloud container clusters get-credentials techprimer-cluster-1 --zone  us-central1-a`
+Note: techprimer-cluster-1 is name of google k8s cluster

 ## Kubernetes Commands
 ### List Pods